 Sprinkle the cat grass seeds directly on top of the water beads.
 Alternatively, you can also place a grow mat cut in a circle the size of the opening of the fishbowl and place the moistened grow mat on top of the water beads.
 Sprinkle the seeds on the mat.
 NOTE: The grow mats prevent the seeds from falling too far below in between the gel water beads and acts as an even bed for even sprouting.
-Once the seeds have been sprinkled evenly, spray with water.
-But the grow mats are entirely optional.
+After you have sprinkled the seeds evenly over the mats, spray with water.

 Check out my Ultimate guide to growing cat grass for more info on growing cat grass.

-Soaking the seeds supposed to accelerate germination.
-But in my experience, germination depends on a combination of conditions such as humidity, warmth, sunlight and the grass seed type etc. You can experiment to see what works best.
-If you’re in a hurry to get started, soaking is not necessary.
+Soaking the seeds supposed to speed up germination.
+But in my experience, germination depends on a combination of conditions such as humidity, warmth, sunlight and the grass seed type, etc. You can experiment to see what works best.
+If you’re in a hurry to get started, soaking is unnecessary.